 With strong support from the community, Mandalay Resources funded the appointment of a project manager in 2017 to progress the study.
 After investigating a range of options, a hybrid children’s community hub, including a managed long day care model, was proposed.

 In December 2017 the Victorian Government announced it would fund development of the hub with the local St John’s Parish donating the land and additional funds.
 This resulted from an initial investment by Mandalay Resources of approximately $100,000 in various feasibility studies and appointment of a project manager.

-Construction of the hub, which will transform early childhood education and employment options for Heathcote residents, commenced in April and is expected to be completed by December 2018.
+Construction of the hub, which will transform early childhood education and employment options for Heathcote residents, was completed in early 2019.

 Located near the villages of Broke and Bulga in New South Wales, Glencore’s Bulga Coal employs approximately 800 people across its operations.
 The mine has been operating since 1982.

 Bulga Coal has a comprehensive Community Investment Program, focused on supporting social, economic and environmental priorities identified by its host communities.
 These areas are health, environment and capacity building including enterprise development and economic diversity.
 The program also supports community needs identified in local and regional community development plans.

 This has led to community partnerships with Hunter Local Land Services, Mudgee 4 Doctors program and John Hunter Hospital Neonatal Unit.
 Other programs supported by the mine – aligned with community priorities – are the Broke Fordwich Wine and Tourism Association, Bulga Progress Association, Broke Bulga Landcare and Singleton Junior Cattle Judging.